mephistopheles-8/basicweb-rust-experiments/README.md

-# Locations
+# Events

-This is a basic database structure for simple locations.
+This is a basic database structure for simple events.

-## Goals
-- Query locations by distance
-- Fuzzy searches